 Each year, more than 4.5 million people in the U.S. are bitten by dogs, and of the 800,000 Americans who receive medical attention for dog bites, at least half are children.
-Children are, by far, the most common victims of dog bites and are far more likely to be severely injured.
-Most dog bites affecting young children occur during everyday activities and while interacting with familiar dogs.
+Children are, by far, the most common victims of dog bites and are far more likely to be severely injured particularly in the head and neck areas.
+Most dog bites affecting young children occur during everyday activities and while interacting with familiar dogs, like the family dog or a dog-well known to the family.
 Remember, as most dog bites involve familiar animals, prevention starts in your home.

 Preventing Dog Bites:

 Almost 1 in 5 people bitten by dogs require medical attention.
-For children, the injuries are more likely to be serious.
+For children, the injuries are more likely to be serious since the majority of injuries occur in the head, face or neck.
 Parents should be aware of some simple steps that can prevent dog bites.

 Never leave a small child and a dog alone together, no matter if it is the family dog, a dog that is known to you, or a dog that you have been assured is well behaved.
 Any dog can bite.